General Course Requirements

 AP Credit & Substitutions

 Most schools have policies regarding advanced placement (AP) credit.
-Some schools restrict the use of such credit in fulfillment of pre-requisite requirements.
-In these cases, schools will often allow you to take additional upper-level courses in the science areas where AP credit was received.
+Some schools restrict the use of such credit in fulfillment of pre-requisite requirements, especially for biology, chemistry and sometimes physics.
+In these cases, schools will often allow you to take additional upper-level courses with corresponding labs in the science areas where AP credit was received.
 The policies for each medical school and their admission requirements, generally, can be found in the MSAR.
 We also recommend that you double-check requirements on each schools individual website.

 The Numbers Matter and so do Grade Trends